kumargauravsingh14/spam-classification-web-app/README.md

 # spam-sms-classification

-In this project, we model a classifier to label a given piece of text as a `spam` or `not a spam`.
+In this project, we model a classifier to label a given piece of text as `spam` or `not a spam`.
 Also, we created an API for the model, using Flask, the Python micro framework for building web applications.
 The model is currently being hosted on herokuapp server - [here](https://spamsmsclassifier.herokuapp.com/)

 ## Dataset